tg-rs/carapax/GUIDE.md

 ```

 Handlers will run in same order as added.
-If a handler returns `HandlerResult::Stop` or `HandlerResult::Error(_)`, all handlers added after that handler will not run.
+If a handler returns `HandlerResult::Stop` or `HandlerResult::Error(_)`, all the subsequent handlers will not run.

 ### HandlerResult

-Normally every handler must return a `HandlerResult` or any type which converts into it:
+Normally every handler must return a `HandlerResult` or a type that converts into it:

 | From            | To                          |
 |-----------------|-----------------------------|